deepset-ai/haystack-integrations/integrations/couchbase-document-store.md

 In the above diagram:

 - `Data service` Supports the storing, setting, and retrieving of documents, specified by key.
 Basically where the documents are stored in key value.
-- `properties` are Document [attributes](https://docs.haystack.deepset.ai/v2.0/docs/data-classes#document) stored as part of the Document.
+- `properties` are Document [attributes](https://docs.haystack.deepset.ai/docs/data-classes#document) stored as part of the Document.
 - `embedding` is also a property of the Document (just shown separately in the diagram for clarity) which is a vector of type `LIST[FLOAT]`.
 - `Search service` Where indexes specially purposed for Full Text Search and Vector search are created.
 The Search Service allows for efficient querying and retrieval based on both text content and vector embeddings.

-`CouchbaseDocumentStore` requires the vector index to be created manually either by sdk or UI.
-Before writing documents you should make sure Documents are embedded by one of the provided [embedders](https://docs.haystack.deepset.ai/v2.0/docs/embedders).
-For example [SentenceTransformersDocumentEmbedder](https://docs.haystack.deepset.ai/v2.0/docs/sentencetransformersdocumentembedder) can be used in indexing pipeline to calculate document embeddings before writing those to Couchbase.
+`CouchbaseDocumentStore` requires the vector index to be created manually either by SDK or UI.
+Before writing documents, you should make sure Documents are embedded by one of the provided [embedders](https://docs.haystack.deepset.ai/docs/embedders).
+For example [SentenceTransformersDocumentEmbedder](https://docs.haystack.deepset.ai/docs/sentencetransformersdocumentembedder) can be used in indexing pipeline to calculate document embeddings before writing those to Couchbase.

 ## Installation